 A deep discouragement and pessimism threatens to take a hold of many who seek for the truth.
 Listening to what they say one could think "the old ship of Zion" was going under.
 But it is not!
-One could think the Lord's commune was in trouble.
+One could think the church community was in trouble.
 But it is not!